SECTOR

 Uncovering critical field limitations

-Construction's cocumentation challenge
+Construction's documentation challenge

 After technical investigation it was discovered that users were downloading large projects that contained 5k+ checklists—documentation related to construction site containing images, videos, meta-data and questions—locally to their mobile devices that they used on field.